 A general store in Spain is open Monday to Saturday 9am - 2pm and 5pm - 9pm.
 Some stores do not re-open Saturday afternoon.
 The large commercial shopping centres and International stores are open all day without a siesta.
 Shops are generally closed on a Sunday.

-If you have a question that has not been covered here, please do not hesitate to and we will do our best to help with free, impartial advice.
+If you have a question that has not been covered here, please do not hesitate to contact us and we will do our best to help with free, impartial advice.